Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Disorder Symptoms.md

 They eventually begin to avoid any situation they fear may make them feel helpless if a panic attack occurs.

-But help is available.
-Your symptoms are treatable, and with the right treatment, you can learn to manage your symptoms.
+But support is available.
+Your symptoms are manageable, and with the right therapy and support, you can learn to navigate your experiences.

 How do I know it’s panic disorder?
 So, you’ve had a panic attack.
 Does that mean you have panic disorder?